Fellowship in Cardiovascular Medicine

 UMass is a national leader in cardiovascular care according to many quality benchmarks and measures:

 Simply stated, our goal is to find the nation’s strongest medical residents and transform them into tomorrow’s leaders in academic and clinical cardiology.
 We believe that our program provides superb training in a supportive, collegial, and stimulating environment.
 Some of the highlights of the program include:

 - High procedural volume

 - Ambulatory experience in general cardiology and subspecialties, including adult congenital cardiology

 - Echocardiography and nuclear cardiology training that satisfies the requirements for licensing by the National Board of Echocardiography and Certification Board in Nuclear Cardiology

 - Exposure to cardiac surgery and vascular medicine

 - Experience in advanced imaging (MRI/CT)

 - Ample opportunities for teaching residents and medical students

-The Cardiology Fellowship Program participates in the Match program.
-All applications must be sent to ERAS.
+The Fellowship in Cardiovascular Medicine participates in the match program run by NRMP.
+All applications must be submitted through ERAS.
 The deadline for receiving application materials is August 1st.
 Please see FAQs for more information.